 During humanitarian crises when state agencies are unable to cope , strong leadership from aid organisations is essential in order to respond quickly.
 In the past, the humanitarian sector has looked to international aid organisations to provide this leadership.
 However, those closest to the disaster are uniquely placed to provide strong leadership and faster response, but sometimes lack the necessary training and skills to do so.

-The project will bridge this gap through training and development opportunities, offering an innovative ‘package offer’ that combines and strengthens three existing high-quality programmes.
-The project avoids a one-size-fits-all approach and instead focuses on the individual development of participants.
+The project bridged the gap through training and development opportunities, offering an innovative ‘package offer’ that strengthened three existing high-quality programmes.
+The project avoided a one-size-fits-all approach and instead focused on the individual development of participants.

-The project will deliver three learning and development programmes; an entry-level trainee scheme, mid-level training, and leadership training – supported by a network of specially-trained locally- or regionally-based coaches.
+The project delivered three learning and development programmes; an entry-level trainee scheme, mid-level training, and leadership training – supported by a network of specially-trained locally- or regionally-based coaches.

-The entry-level fast-track trainee scheme is led by Save the Children for 175 participants.
-This will provide on-the-job learning, simulation training, distance learning, and coaching.
+The entry-level fast-track trainee scheme was led by Save the Children for 175 participants.
+This provided on-the-job learning, simulation training, distance learning, and coaching.